 On research and testing

-If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language, the language they use every day, the language in which they think.
-We try to write in the vernacular.
+“If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language, the language they use every day, the language in which they think.
+We try to write in the vernacular.”

-It is vitally important that we research and understand how our prospect think, speak, and search, so that we can use that language in our headlines, content, and sales letters.
+It is vitally important that we research and understand how our prospect thinks, speaks, and searches, so that we can use that language in our headlines, content, and sales letters.

-Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.
+“Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.”

 If you’ve done the research to understand what your audience needs (and the language they use when they’re speaking about your topic), you’d be a fool to ignore that information.

-Never stop testing, and your advertising will never stop improving.
+“Never stop testing, and your advertising will never stop improving.”

 On why we write

-Do not … address your readers as though they were gathered together in a stadium.
+“Do not … address your readers as though they were gathered together in a stadium.
 When people read your copy, they are alone.
-Pretend you are writing to each of them a letter on behalf of your client.
+Pretend you are writing to each of them a letter on behalf of your client.”

-But Ogilvy’s advice — remembering that when each person reads your post, they are alone with your words — can help you get past the overwhelm and allow you to really connect with your reader on a personal level.
+But Ogilvy’s advice — remembering that when each person reads your post, they are alone with your words — can help you get past the overwhelm and allow you to connect with your reader on a more personal level.

 On standing out

-“And so are the cake mixes and the detergents, and the margarines… The manufacturer who dedicates his advertising to building the most sharply defined personality for his brand will get the largest share of the market at the highest profit.
+“And so are the cake mixes and the detergents, and the margarines. … The manufacturer who dedicates his advertising to building the most sharply defined personality for his brand will get the largest share of the market at the highest profit.”

 And as Ogilvy and other advertising executives remind us, the more sharply defined that personality is, the more successful you will be as a content marketer.

 Ogilvy on headlines

-On the average, five times as many people read the headline as read the body copy.
-When you have written your headline, you have spent eighty cents out of your dollar.
+“On average, five times as many people read the headline as read the body copy.
+When you have written your headline, you have spent eighty cents out of your dollar.”

 Continually hone your headline writing skills to lift your blog posts and sales letters to the next level.

-Never use tricky or irrelevant headlines… People read too fast to figure out what you are trying to say.
+“Never use tricky or irrelevant headlines.
+People read too fast to figure out what you are trying to say.”

 Simple headlines are better.
 Always remember that on average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest of the piece.

-Play to win, but enjoy the fun.
+“Play to win, but enjoy the fun.”

-Don’t bunt.
+“Don’t bunt.
 Aim out of the ball park.
-Aim for the company of immortals.
+Aim for the company of immortals.”

-What we do in our day-to-day lives might occasionally seem mundane, but remember this — every day, we are giving the opportunity to make a difference.
+What we do in our day-to-day lives might occasionally seem mundane, but every day we have the opportunity to make a difference.
 To teach, to stimulate conversation, to persuade.

 That’s pretty extraordinary.

 So aim high.
-Make sure you’re always thinking, how can I make more of a difference?
-How can I think bigger?
+Make sure you’re always thinking, “How can I make more of a difference?
+How can I think bigger?”

 David Ogilvy’s legacy

 But some of Ogilvy’s best lessons are about how he approached his creative life, and how he aimed for greatness instead of settling for second best.